The WSOP Ladies Tournament is, as you may have guessed, a tournament only for women.

 Since that inaugural 1977 event, the tournament has grown significantly, both in terms of entry fee, entrants, and prize pool.
 The tournament’s biggest year was 2007, when 1,286 players paid their $1,000 entry fee, creating a first place prize of $262,077, which was won by Park City, Utah resident Sally Boyer.
 Interestingly enough, Boyer had just been playing poker for about a year at the time of her win.

-Most notably, and during the height of the poker boom in 2005, Academy Award winner Jennifer Tilly took down the tournament, which had a record 601 entrants.
+Most notably, and during the height of the poker boom in 2005, Academy Award winner Jennifer Tilly took down the tournament, which had a then-record 601 entrants.
 Tilly is the girlfriend of professional poker player and professional attention whore, Phil Laak.

 Jennifer Tilly, who has starred in films such as “Liar, Liar,” “The Doors” and the “Chucky” series, and who has had TV appearances in everything from “Cheers” to “Modern Family” has been frequently seen on the poker tournament circuit and in televised cash games, such as “Poker After Dark.”